 Many sources claim that The Great Gama and many other wrestlers did thousands of Hindu pushups and squats a day.
 True or not, it doesn’t matter – these exercises deliver multiple benefits, as you will find out on your own: mobility, flexibility, strength, endurance, health.

 There are a million exercise complexes out there,” muses Academician Amosov.
 “Look up the literature on physical culture and you will find very complicated routines that have 40–50 exercises.
 These for the first week, others for the second, etc. ad nauseam.
 They argue that every muscle needs its own movement.
 Let us not pick on them, an expert’s job is inventing and complicating… Non-athletes training for health do not need complicated routines.
 Why cram their brains?
 Let the person bend and squat…

-This exactly what you are going to learn – a very simple routine with some forward and backward bends, pushups, and squats, plus few additional exercises: time tested “youth-restoring calisthenics” routine that you can keep doing for months, possibly years, possibly a lifetime.
+This is exactly what you are going to learn – a straightforward routine with some forward and backward bends, pushups, and squats, plus a few additional exercises: time-tested “youth-restoring calisthenics” routine that you can keep doing for months, possibly years, possibly a lifetime.

 No equipment?
 No excuses!

-you can practice anytime, anywhere.
-All you need is few square feet – Chinese masters call it “lying buffalo’s spot” (wo niu zhi di 臥牛之地) – i.e. a space big enough for a buffalo to lie on is big enough to practice.
+…you can practice anytime, anywhere.
+All you need is a few square feet – Chinese masters call it “lying buffalo’s spot” (wo niu zhi di 臥牛之地) – i.e., a space big enough for a buffalo to lie on is big enough to practice.

 You will improve your mobility, flexibility, and movement quality!

 …using some of the most popular and time-tested exercises from the arsenal of the Chinese and Indian warriors.
 Rehab routine?
 Possibly, but leave it to your physio.
 Prehab and body maintenance routine, beneficial to your muscles, joints, sinews, ligaments, and other connective tissue?
 You bet.